-The SEAS Vendor develops and maintains this Microsoft Excel-based tool that resides as a document on the FX Projects Repository.
+The SEAS Vendor develops and maintains this Microsoft Excel-based tool that resides as a document in the FXPR.

 SECTION 2 ROLES AND RESPONSIBILITIES

 Exhibit 2-1: Roles and Responsibilities identifies the primary stakeholders and responsibilities involved with this deliverable.